conorhastings/redux-connected-proptypes/README.md

 ### How To Use
 **For a more in depth example see <a href="https://github.com/conorhastings/redux-proptypes-connect">here</a>**

-This example assumes you are using redux and have rendered your app wrapped in `Provider`
+This example assumes you are using `redux` and `react-redux` and have rendered your app wrapped in `Provider`

 ```js
 import React from 'react';